Dichotomy for Digraph Homomorphism Problems: Introduction

-We start with a general digraph $H$ and a weak $k$-nu $\phi$ of $H$.
+\paragraph{Very High Level View} We start with a general digraph $H$ and a weak $k$-NU $\phi$ of $H$.
 We turn the problem $HOM(H)$ into a related problem of seeking a homomorphism with lists of allowed images.
-The {\em list homomorphism problem} for a fixed digraph $H$, denoted $LHOM(H)$, has as input a digraph $G$, and for each vertex $x$ of $G$ an associated list (set) of vertices $L(x) \subseteq V(H)$, and asks whether there is a homomorphism $g$ of $G$ to $H$ such that for each $x\in V(G)$, the image $g(x)$ is in $L(x)$.
+The {\em list homomorphism problem} for a fixed digraph $H$, denoted $LHOM(H)$, has as input a digraph $G$, and for each vertex $x$ of $G$ an associated list (set) of vertices $L(x) \subseteq V(H)$, and asks whether there is a homomorphism $g$ of $G$ to $H$ such that for each $x\in V(G)$, the image of $x$; $g(x)$, is in $L(x)$.
 Such a homomorphism is called a {\em list homomorphism} of $G$ to $H$ with respect to the lists $L$.
-List homomorphism problems are known to have nice dichotomies.
-For instance when $H$ is a reflexive graph (each vertex has a loop), the problem $LHOM(H)$ is polynomial when $H$ is an interval graph and is $NP$-complete otherwise \cite{FH98}.
-Similar list homomorphism dichotomies were proved for general graphs \cite{FHH03,FHH07}, and more recently also for digraphs \cite{soda11}.
-In fact, motivated by the results in \cite{FH98,FHH03}, Bulatov \cite{bulatov} proved that the list version of constraint satisfaction problems has a dichotomy for general relational systems.

-It is not difficult to see that there are digraphs $H$ such that $HOM(H)$ is polynomial while $LHOM(H)$ is $NP$-complete.
-For instance, the reflexive four-cycle $H$ has loops and so $HOM(H)$ is trivial, while $LHOM(H)$ is NP-complete since $H$ is not an interval graph.
-However, we transform the problem $HOM(H)$ into a restricted version of $LHOM(H)$ in which the lists satisfy an additional property related to the weak $k$-nu $\phi$.
+List homomorphism problems have been extensively studied, and are known to have nice dichotomies \cite{FH98,FHH03,FHH07,soda11}.
+However, we can not use the algorithms for finding list homomorphism from $G$ to $H$, because in the $HOM(H)$ problem, for every vertex $x$ of $G$, $L(x)=V(H)$.